ibm-cloud-docs/watsonx-code-assistant/wcaal.md

 # Writing Ansible playbooks with AI-generated recommendations with {{site.data.keyword.wcaal_full_notm}}
 {: #wcaal}

 {{site.data.keyword.wcaal_full}} enables you to write Ansible playbooks with AI-generated recommendations.
-Purpose-built to accelerate IT Automation, the service delivers recommendations that are written in YAML code, and adhere to accepted best practices.
+Purpose-built to accelerate IT Automation, the service delivers Ansible content recommendations that adhere to accepted best practices.
 The result is an enhanced Ansible experience users can be confident in.
 {: shortdesc}

 {{site.data.keyword.wcaal_full}} uses IBM foundation models to provide code recommendations directly in your Visual Studio Code development environment.